Are you looking for the ultimate 5 days in London itinerary?

 You will find a huge statue honoring Nelson and guarding him are four massive lions found at the bottom of the statue.

-Located in the southeast corner of Trafalgar Square, this once police station is now holds cleaning supplies for the workers in the area.
-But it is worth seeking it out as its history is quite interesting.
+Located in the southeast corner of Trafalgar Square, it is worth seeking it out as its history is quite interesting.

 In days past, Londoners used Trafalgar Square as a gathering place to protest, utilizing their freedom of speech rights.
 This little police station was important in helping monitor the crowd’s behavior.